srobo/runbook/docs/competition/matches/match-arrival.md

 If a robot doesn't start immediately, competitors may repeatedly press the start button.
 Competitors may not restart their robot.
 Restarting a robot may result in disqualification.
 If the robot does not start after a few seconds, it must be left.

 Once a robot has started successfully, competitors should move to the designated waiting area.
-If may be necessary to remind competitors to move once their robot starts.
+It may be necessary for the arena-side volunteers to remind competitors to move once their robot starts.

 ## 5. End of match